Azure/mec-app-solution-accelerator/README.md

 - Recommended event-driven and microservices architecture and example implementation
 - Showcase of design patterns to implement (Event Pub/Sub, microservices autonomy, extensible events/alerts metadata schemas, etc.)

 The initial use case is about video analytics, but video analytics / computer vision is not the main goal of this example application but to provide a "backbone" to create your own event-driven microservice application running at the EDGE, on Kubernetes.
+This "backbone" is also applicable for other types of data processing such as data coming from IoT sensors that need to be automatically analyzed by AI models and events/alerts raised if needed.

+> **DISCLAIMER:** This is an example application providing patterns, approaches and best practices targeting applications to be deployed at MEC/EDGE.
+> However, this is still an example application with no "production-ready" code but just for exploring architecture and implementation approaches.

 ## Supported deployments for this example application: